paulo-ssantos/pax-defender-landing/README.md

-# Jadoo
+# PaxDefender

-Jadoo is a travel agency landing page built with Nuxt 3 and TailwindCSS.
+PaxDefender is a travel agency landing page built with Nuxt 3 and TailwindCSS.

 ## Setup